Greg’s War Story: Biting off more than I can chew

 Anthropologist Greg Cabrera spent 17 months in Afghanistan as an embedded academic with the military, supporting social science research and analysis as part of the Human Terrain System.
 In his second story here, he gets more than he expected out of meal with a local respondent.

 In Afghanistan, hosts treat their guests as a gift from God.
 One of the principles of Pashtunwali – the way of the Pashtun – is hospitality, and a host must protect and treat his guests with the highest form of respect in order to preserve his cultural identity.
 An interview in Afghanistan is not a one-hour/gift-card-honorarium/thank-you-for-playing experience.
 Rather, it is a large chunk of your day, 4-5 cups of chai and maybe a meal if you are welcomed kind of interview.
 This was apparent from my first interview in Afghanistan.

 After my interview with the local police chief in northern Kandahar, I was treated to a cultural meal with my interviewee and another soldier.
-The soldier who facilitated the introduction worked closely as an advisor and assisted me with the introduction to the interview.
+The soldier worked closely as an advisor and assisted me with the introduction to the interview.
 The police chief was a proud host and he asked his men to prepare a special meal for us.
 As our interview came to a close, the men began rolling out mats, bringing in dishes, and placing large pieces of flat bread on the floor for us to consume.
 Typically, in this rural area, meals were eaten by hand from shared plates while sitting on the floor.

 A typical meal consisted of rice, animal fat and a vegetable.
 Meat was consumed on occasion, usually to impress a powerful individual.
 This meal consisted of okra cooked in animal fat with rice and naan (or flat bread).
 “A nice treat,” I thought to myself, and a great opportunity to understand the cadences of daily life over a cultural meal.